njbca/OptiPlant/README.md

 All the data in the files "Data_ammonia_paper" are valid for near future (2020-2025) and large scale plant.

-The tool have been used to lead techno-economic assessment of [upgraded pyrolysis bio-oils](https://doi.org/10.1016/j.enconman.2024.118225) and [DME](https://doi.org/10.1021/acs.energyfuels.4c00311)
+The tool have been used to lead techno-economic assessments of [upgraded pyrolysis bio-oils](https://doi.org/10.1016/j.enconman.2024.118225) and [DME](https://doi.org/10.1021/acs.energyfuels.4c00311).
-Other related work are also available [here](https://orbit.dtu.dk/en/persons/nicolas-jean-bernard-campion/publications/)
+Other related works are also available [here](https://orbit.dtu.dk/en/persons/nicolas-jean-bernard-campion/publications/)

 ## Software Installation